We've changed our name!

 The Lutheran Choir of Chicago was founded in 1947 as part of the centennial celebration of the Lutheran Church Missouri Synod.
-This means that we’re approaching our 70th anniversary, which is a remarkable accomplishment.
-Such a milestone has prompted us to reflect upon this legacy, and to imagine how we can continue to grow and thrive as a choir.
+The milestone of our 70th anniversary prompted us to reflect upon this legacy, and to imagine how we can continue to grow and thrive as a choir.

 Over the years, LCC’s membership, mission, and repertoire have evolved, and we knew it was time to reexamine our identity.
 Why?
 When telling people about our wonderful group, we often found ourselves explaining all the things that we are not:

 We are not affiliated with the Lutheran church.